MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 **To implement incremental iterative improvement you need to meet at a regular cadence.
 Meeting sporadically defeats the purpose of incremental improvement**

+#### Recognize we are humans

 When a team is not in a good place socially, I see the primary purpose of retrospective to:

 - Vent, discuss, bring up issues in a safe environment
+- Blow off some steam
 - Draw closer together as people
+- Laugh

 ---------------------------------------------------------------------------------------------------